In Part 2 of these series I wrote about Panther Beach, today I want to talk about Shark Fin Cove.

 Once you cross the train tracks you can get a view of the Shark Fin rock from above, the view is amazing from this angle.
 I took this shot from the trail down the cove during Spring last year.

-On the other side of this wall there is like a platform that depending on the tide might get full of puddles creating beautiful reflections.
+On the other side of this wall, there is like a platform that depending on the tide might get full of puddles creating beautiful reflections.

-Other compositions are also possible that not necessarily involve the Shark Fin rock, for example I enjoy a lot when the waves are strong as you can combine them with the other elements of the area and create interesting photos.
+Other compositions are also possible that not necessarily involve the Shark Fin rock, for example, I enjoy a lot when the waves are strong as you can combine them with the other elements of the area and create interesting photos.

-If you don’t want to go down to the cove or you want to also look for another compositions from above, there are several trails that you can take that will give you different perspectives.
+If you don’t want to go down to the cove or you want to also look for other compositions from above, there are several trails that you can take that will give you different perspectives.

 Shark Fin Cove is also very popular for night shots with the milky way, you get a bit of light pollution from Santa Cruz but not that much that will prevent you from taking a great night shot.
-I still need to go and get my night shot from this place, hopefully this year I will get to do that.
+I still need to go and get my night shot from this place, hopefully, this year I will get to do that.

-There are no trash cans in the cove, so please bring a trash bag and take all your things back with you so you can dispose them appropriately later.
+There are no trash cans in the cove, so please bring a trash bag and take all your things back with you so you can dispose of them appropriately later.